TaraHelberg/Coffee-Boutique/README.md

 </details>

-The Coffee Products pages are the same as the All Products page with only one Noticable difference which are the Coffe Products Catergory Buttons under the Main Title of Products.
+The Coffee Products pages are the same as the All Products page with only one Noticable difference which are the Coffee Products Catergory Buttons under the Main Title of Products.
+The Coffee Products Page will also only show Coffee Products.
 The Coffee Products page has 3 of these Buttons as it is sepearted into 3 Categories.

 Coffee Beans